 Whether you are moving mountains or making things a little more streamlined in your district, we want to celebrate it!

-Please review the below application and submit it by March 17th to be considered.
-Eight applicants will be selected to join the 2023 cohort.
+Please review the below application and submit it by January 12th to be considered.
+Up to 6 applicants will be selected to join the 2023 cohort.

 Open topics will be accepted to encourage users with a variety of skills to submit meaningful projects.
 Here are a few examples across different departments:

 The purpose of the OnCourse Trailblazer is to inspire and guide others to be their most effective selves, supported by technology.